 A parent angrily exclaiming, “You’re stupid”, or “I wish you were never born”, may cause a child to deeply believe it.
 Over time, this leads to severe self de-valuation.

-Louise Hay offers specific insight into early signs of leukemia and the thought patterns that may lead to Lymphomas.
+Louise Hay offers specific insights into early signs of leukemia and the thought patterns that may lead to lymphomas.
 She correlates lymphomas with a tremendous fear of not being good enough, a frantic race to prove one’s self until the blood has no substance left to support itself.
 The joy of life is forgotten in the race to find acceptance.

 Here are a few things that you can reflect upon.
 The insights can help you recognise the early signs of leukemia.